 If you want to forget that you’re in a big city for a minute, this German neighborhood is the perfect place to eat some German food and find German crafts.

-20. Santa Barbara is America’s Riviera
+20. Santa Barbara is the USA’s Riviera

 You don’t have to go far to feel like you’re on the Mediterranean coastline.
 Santa Barbara in southern California certainly has the Mediterranean vibes from the dreamy Our Lady of Sorrows Church to the picturesque coast.
 The Spanish colonial heritage is obvious in this town.